czaacza/SensorBasedMobileApp-Course/README.md

 # SensorBasedMobileApp-Course
-All materials from my Sensor Based Mobile Applicaitons Course carried out at Metropolia University of Applied Sciences
+All materials (notes, presentations, projects) from my Sensor Based Mobile Applicaitons Course carried out at Metropolia University of Applied Sciences

 **The course is still in progress**